square/square-nodejs-sdk/doc/api/gift-cards.md

 # Link Customer to Gift Card

-Links a customer to a gift card
+Links a customer to a gift card, which is also referred to as adding a card on file.

 ```ts
 async linkCustomerToGiftCard(